 Note: In all cases, these courses should have sufficient breadth to meet the intent of IGETC.

-CSU students are required to complete 39 semester units of lower-division general education requirements to graduate.
-If a student applies upper-division units to the lower-division requirements for IGETC certification for CSU, they may need to complete additional lower-division units to reach the required 39 lower-division units needed to graduate.
-Students should be advised of the potential ramifications of using this option.

 International Coursework on IGETC

 International coursework may be applied to IGETC if the international institution has United States regional accreditation.
 All other international coursework cannot be applied to IGETC.